X52p/KerbinReality/README.md

 Increase Performance

-  Find Way to use less cameras
+  Find Way to use less cameras:
   maybe render sky with only one camera